VisionEval/VisionEval-Dev/sources/modules/VETravelPerformance/inst/module_docs/CalculateVehicleOperatingCost.md

 ![](driverless_run_time_utility.png)

 **Equation 4.
-Adjustment of travel time utility for dirverless vehicles**
+Adjustment of travel time utility for driverless vehicles**

 Where:
 *  *AveSpeed* is the average vehicle travel speed (miles per hour) calculated for the household